lijqhs/bonjour/content/posts/assimil/assimil-51-2023-09-08-comment-faire.md

 - *Je te retrouve au café à trois heures.* I'll meet you at the café at 3 o'clock.
 - ***se retrouver*** to meet up
   - *Ils se sont retrouvés devant le cinéma.* They met up in front of the cinema.
+  - *Pendant ce temps, vous achetez les billets et on se retrouve dans le foyer.* Meanwhile (during this time), you buy the tickets and we meet up in the foyer.

 ## se passer